Worcester Art Museum: History

 In September 1896, Stephen Salisbury III and a group of his friends founded the Art Museum Corporation to build an art institution "for the benefit of all."
 Salisbury then gave a tract of land, on what was once the Salisbury farm (now fronting Salisbury Street in Worcester, Massachusetts), as well as $100,000 USD to construct a building designed by Worcester architect Stephen C. Earle.
 The museum formally opened in 1898 with the Rev. Daniel Merriman as its first president.
-The museum's collection then consisted largely of plaster casts of "antique and Renaissance" sculptures, as well as a selection of 5,000 Japanese prints, drawings, and books, willed to the museum from John Chandler Bancroft, son of John Bancroft.
+The museum's collection then consisted largely of plaster casts of "antique and Renaissance" sculptures, as well as a selection of 5,000 Japanese prints, drawings, and books, willed to the museum from John Chandler Bancroft, son of George Bancroft.

 In 1905, Stephen Salisbury died and left the bulk of his five million-dollar estate to the museum.
 The Worcester Art Museum continued to grow, with some of the significant early works donated or loaned by the artist and collector Helen Bigelow Merriman.

 Between 1932 and 1939, the Worcester Art Museum joined a consortium of museums and institutions to sponsor expeditions to the archaeological sites where the city of Antioch once stood.
 This group of museums, including Princeton University, the Musée du Louvre, the Baltimore Museum of Art, and Harvard University's affiliate, Dumbarton Oaks, discovered hundreds of intricate floor mosaics.
 The Antioch mosaics, as they are now known, were split up among the institutions.
 The Worcester Art Museum received many mosaics including the Worcester Hunt, which is now installed in the Renaissance Court's floor.

 On May 17, 1972, the museum suffered a major theft of artwork.
 Two men wearing masks entered the museum just before closing.
 The two men stole The Brooding Woman and Head of a Woman by Paul Gauguin, Mother and Child by Pablo Picasso, and St. Bartholomew, then attributed to Rembrandt, a collection of works worth over one million dollars.
 Four individuals were charged with the theft as well as the theft of seven artworks stolen from the Boyden Library at Deerfield Academy.

 In 2013, Worcester's Higgins Armory Museum closed its doors and its renowned collection of arms and armor was integrated into that of the Worcester Art Museum.
+The armor collection is second in size only to the Metropolitan Museum of Art, and qualitatively, it is said to rank with the collections in Chicago and Philadelphia.

-A permanent arms and armor gallery will open no later than 2023; in the meantime, major works from the Higgins collection are on view in galleries throughout the museum, alongside Greek, Roman, Asian, and European works of art.
+A permanent arms and armor gallery was opened in November of 2025.
+Prior to that opening, major works from the Higgins collection were on view in galleries throughout the museum, alongside Greek, Roman, Asian, and European works of art.
+The museum also circulated a traveling exhibition of armor.